ONLY 2 SPACES LEFT

 Roommates: Single people may sign up for accommodations desired on a share basis and will be assigned a roommate as circumstances permit.
 If a roommate is unavailable, the participant will be notified of the adjusted price for a single supplement: TBA

-Accommodations: Generally rooms have two single or one queen bed with modern flush toilets, sinks, showers, and hot water.
-All accommodations are charming 4 star hotels, well rated, clean and comfortable.
+Accommodations: Generally, rooms have two single or one queen bed with modern flush toilets, sinks, showers, and hot water.
+All accommodations are charming 4-star hotels, well-rated, clean and comfortable.
 Several have spas and pools.

-Food: Weather: September is one of the prettiest months to visit Slovenia.
-With few visitors, experience the changing foliage throughout the country, the Julian Alps being a great place to start.Also harvest season for the many vineyards.
+Weather: September is one of the prettiest months to visit Slovenia.
+With few visitors, experience the changing foliage throughout the country, the Julian Alps being a great place to start.
+It is also harvest season for the many vineyards.

 ubald-trnkoczy.jpg